 Tracking and measuring customer feedback at each point of omnichannel retail can be done with the help of a modern customer experience solution.

-Digital retail is all about convenience.
+Digital retail is all about convenience and nowadays, safety.
 Successful digital retailing puts the consumer in total control of their journey – directly from the comfort of their home.

 At its core, digital retail is a series of connected web or app experiences that allow consumers to interact with your brand, uncover more information, conduct product research, and — depending on what your business sells — make a purchase.